fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 """""""""""""""""

 The program above is not entirely satisfactory.
-If we want make some small adjustment to the model, it forces us to run the simulation.
+If we want make some small adjustments to the model, it forces us to run the simulation.
 For improved modularity, the 3D modeling, ports creation, simulation, and post-processing should each be written in separated functions, so each part can be ran and reran separately.
 This is important for repeated